The Multi-Instrument (EVE-RHESSI) DEM for Solar Flares, and Implications for Non-Thermal Emission

-It is important to note that, since we are looking at time intervals early during flares, the Fe~\textsc{xxv} ions mostly responsible for the $\sim$6.7~keV line complex may not be in equilibrium.
+It is important to note that, since we are looking at time intervals early during flares, the Fe~\textsc{xxv} ions mostly responsible for the $\sim$6.7~keV line complex may not be in equilibrium, i.e., the ion population may not fully reflect the balance of ionization states expected from the temperature distribution.
 The equilibrium time scale is dependent on the density of the hot plasma.
-Simple estimates for the high-temperature plasma density based on the size of the {\rhessi} image and the high-$T$ emission measure \citep[cf.][]{caspi2010th,caspi2014} give densities of order $10^{9-11}$~cm$^{-3}$, as shown in Table~\ref{table2}. \citet{phillips2004} suggested that for densities of $10^{10}$~cm$^{-3}$ or less, the ionization equilibrium may be problematic.
-However, we believe that ionization equilibrium is mostly attained since, for most of the flares, the ratios of counts and photon flux for the Fe line complex to the 10--12~keV continuum, $R(Fe)$ and $R_f(Fe)$, remain relatively stable from minute to minute during the flares for which we fit two intervals, as can be seen in Table~\ref{table1}.
-For 15 of 24 of these flares, the ratio $R_f(Fe)$ varies by less than 10\%, and the variation is less than 25\% for 18 of the 24.
+Simple order-of-magnitude estimates for the high-temperature plasma density based on the size of the {\rhessi} image and the high-$T$ emission measure \citep[cf.][]{caspi2010th,caspi2014} give densities of order $10^{9-11}$~cm$^{-3}$, as shown in Table~\ref{table2}. \citet{phillips2004} suggested that for densities of $10^{10}$~cm$^{-3}$ or less, the ionization equilibrium may be problematic.
+However, we believe that ionization equilibrium is mostly attained since, for most of the flares, the ratios of counts and photon flux for the Fe line complex to the 10--12~keV continuum, $R(Fe)$ and $R_f(Fe)$, remain relatively stable from minute to minute during the flares for which we fit two intervals, as can be seen in Table~\ref{table2}.
+(Note that this sample contains time intervals for which we had no good $E_c$ limits).
+For 15 of 22 of these flares, the ratio $R_f(Fe)$ varies by less than 50\%.
 This would not be the case if the Fe~\textsc{xxv} ionization had to ``catch up'' over time.

-Table~\ref{table2} shows the results for the flares for which we have two measurements, for high-$T$ emission measure $EM_{16}$ (the integral of the DEM for all $T >16$~MK), volume $V_{16}$, density $N_{16}$, ionization time scale $\tau_{Fe \textsc{xxv}}$, and heating time scale $\tau_\textsc{heat}$.
-The ionization time scale $\tau_{Fe\textsc{xxv}} = 1/(N{\times}Q)$, where $Q$ is the ionization rate for Fe~\textsc{xxiv} to Fe~\textsc{xxv} \citep{jordan1970,phillips2004}.
+Table~\ref{table2} shows the results for the flares for which we have two measurements, for high-$T$ emission measure $EM_{16}$ (the integral of the DEM for all $T >16$~MK), volume $V_{16}$, density $N_{16}$, ionization time scale $\tau_{Fe \textsc{xxv}}$, and heating time scale, $\tau_\textsc{heat}$.
+The ionization time scale $\tau_{Fe\textsc{xxv}} = 1/(N \times Q)$, where $Q$ is the ionization rate for Fe~\textsc{xxiv} to Fe~\textsc{xxv} \citep{jordan1970,phillips2004}.
 The value of $Q$ depends on temperature; for this case, since we are integrating over ``all'' high-$T$, we used an average of the values for $T = 10^{7.2-7.5}$, or $Q=10^{-11.12}$.
-The heating time scale is given by $\tau_\textsc{heat} = ((1/EM_{16})\times\delta (EM_{16})/\delta t)^{-1}$.
+The heating time scale is given by $\tau_\textsc{heat} = ((1/EM_{16}) \times \delta (EM_{16})/\delta t)^{-1}$.

-For all flares but one, $\tau_{Fe\textsc{xxv}}$ is less (usually much less) than $\tau_\textsc{heat}$.
-The one notable exception, 2012 November~14, exhibits a very low density value of $10^{8.9}$ cm$^{-3}$; the ratio $R_f(Fe)$ more than doubles between the two time intervals, suggesting that this case may indeed be affected by non-equilibrium ionization.